ZephyrBlu/sc2-build-tokenizer/README.md

 Build orders are extracted from replays by [`zephyrus-sc2-parser`](https://github.com/ZephyrBlu/zephyrus-sc2-parser) with particular buildings such as supply buildings ignored and only buildings up to the 7 minute mark being counted as part of the build order.

-### Pre-processing: Generating N-grams from Build Orders
+### Pre-processing: Generating N-grams and Token Distributions from Build Orders

 [N-grams](https://en.wikipedia.org/wiki/N-gram) are an idea from NLP which we use to generate possible tokens from a build order.

-### Pre-processing: Generating Token Distributions from N-grams
+In NLP, they're sequences of words in the [corpus](https://en.wikipedia.org/wiki/Text_corpus).

+A common usage of n-grams is predicting the next word in a sequence.
+This is done by finding all the word sequences of length n in the corpus (I.e. n-grams of size n), then calculating conditional probability distributions for the last word in the sequence given the preceding words.

+Ex: "my favourite colour is blue" = 5-gram -> P("blue"|"my favourite colour is") = x

+For example, if we have a build `(A, B, C)` then we can generate the following n-grams:

+- Unigrams: `(A)`, `(B)`, `(C)`
+- Bigrams: `(A, B)`, `(B, C)`
+- Trigrams: `(A, B, C)`

+These generated n-grams are referred to as tokens.

+Similar to textual n-grams, we can calculate conditional probability distributions for the last building in a token given the preceding buildings.

 ### Generating Tokenized Build Permutations